 This timeless rainforest spans roughly 100kms and is widely regarded as one of the world’s most pristine rainforests for the reason that it also stays evergreen all year round and apparently during the times of the ice age as well.
 It’s a location where visitors will be treated to chimpanzees, primates and over 300 species of birds.
 One can even experience the area by hiking and even bike riding.
-Other sites and scenes include breathtaking waterfalls and canopy walks through magical forests, visit this website for more information.
+Other sites and scenes include breathtaking waterfalls and canopy walks through magical forests.

 Akagera National Park

 This national park shares a border with Tanzania, so if you’re looking to visit both Tanzania and Rwanda for wildlife purposes this could be a nice place to either start or end your adventure.
 The national park is named after the Akagera River which meanders through the eastern areas resulting in providing water for what seems like a maze of lakes.
 The reserve is also regarded as one of the most beautiful in all of Africa.